Zhang Zhifang: As imperial general

-When Zhang Zhifang arrived at Chang'an, Emperor Xuānzong sent messengers to welcome him, and made him a general of the imperial guards.
-As Zhang had a large family with him, Emperor Xuānzong awarded the salary of an honorary minister of public works (工部尚書, Gongbu Shangshu).
+When Zhang Zhifang arrived at Chang'an, Emperor Xuanzong sent messengers to welcome him, and made him a general of the imperial guards.
+As Zhang had a large family with him, Emperor Xuanzong awarded the salary of an honorary minister of public works (工部尚書, Gongbu Shangshu).
 Sometime thereafter, his salary level was increased to that of an honorary You Pushe (右僕射).
 However, he continued to be violent and cruel in his disposition.
 On one occasion, when he killed an imperial guard messenger by caning due to a minor fault that should not have been punished with death, he was reduced in title from Jinwu Dajiangjun (金吾大將軍) to Yulin Tongjun (羽林統軍).
 He continued to hunt repeatedly, and therefore neglected his duties serving in the rotation of imperial guard commanders.
 As a result, in 851, he was further reduced in title to Xiaowei Jiangjun (驍衛將軍).
 He continued to be violent, and he often killed household servants due to minor faults.
 In 852, he was demoted to be the census officer at En Prefecture (恩州, in modern Jiangmen, Guangdong).

 A long time thereafter, Zhang was recalled to again serve as Yulin Tongjun.
 However, thereafter, he was accused of allowing his subordinates to commit banditry, and he was demoted to be the military advisor to the prefect of Kang Prefecture (康州, in modern Zhaoqing, Guangdong).
 Later, he was allowed to settle at the eastern capital Luoyang, where he was again well known for his hunting.
-During the Qianfu era (874-879) of Emperor Xuānzong's grandson Emperor Xizong, Zhang was recalled to Chang'an to serve as Xiaowei Dajiangjun (驍衛大將軍).
+During the Qianfu era (874-879) of Emperor Xuanzong's grandson Emperor Xizong, Zhang was recalled to Chang'an to serve as Xiaowei Dajiangjun (驍衛大將軍).
 Because the office did not carry a large salary, the chancellor Zheng Tian spoke on his behalf, pointing out Zhang Zhongwu's contributions during Emperor Wuzong's reign and that the Zhang household was effectively living in poverty.
 Emperor Xizong therefore made Zhang Zhifang an honorary You Pushe and also returned him to the title of Jinwu Dajiangjun.